astorDev/nice-shell/git/save/article/index.md

 log "Changes have been saved successfully ✅"
 ```

-Let's now wrap it in a function and pass to the alias setup.
+Let's now wrap it in a function and pass it to the alias setup.

 ```sh
 git config --global alias.save '!f() {